 - Flyhomes puts buyers through a pre-underwriting process that gives them a budget they can use to make a cash offer on a home.
 This short-term, cash loan is payable within 10 days, as opposed to the current 50-day timeline for a mortgage closing.

 - Once they’ve closed on the new home and moved in, then the second stage of the process begins: putting their current home on the market.
 The Flyhomes real estate team manages this process, including cleaning, staging, and marketing the property.

 - After the home sells, the client can either work with Flyhomes to finalize the funding for their new home or search for the lender of their choice.
 Customers in this program have three months after their house sells to make this decision.
 Once the funding is finalized, the short-term loan is dissolved.

-Flyhomes’ customers that use this program will typically pay a fee of $100-$200 per day between the time they move into their new home and finalize the sale on their old home.
-This is akin to the costs you’d incur for any short-term housing solution, but without the inconvenience of moving multiple times.
+Flyhomes’ customers that use this program will typically incur a cost of $100-$200 per day between the time they move into their new home and finalize the sale on their old home.
+This covers the interest on the short-term loan, which it is worth noting that Flyhomes does not make money on, and is akin to the costs you’d incur for any short-term housing solution, but without the inconvenience of moving multiple times.

 The company also offers a cash offer product for people who don’t have an existing home to sell.